diazgilberto/db-modeling-design-final-project/README.md

 3|Summer 2007|CLOSED|2006-05-15
 4|Fall 2007|CLOSED|2007-08-28

-3. List the building code, room, and capacity for all the rooms.
+c.
+List the building code, room, and capacity for all the rooms.
 Sort the result in ascending order by building code then by room.

 ```sql
 SELECT BLDG_CODE, ROOM, CAPACITY